-Election 2020 Prefu: National say Grant Robertson is 'sugar coating catastrophic' Govt books
+Election 2020 Prefu: National says Grant Robertson is 'sugar coating catastrophic' Govt books

 National is accusing the Finance Minister Grant Robertson of sugar-coating the Government's economic numbers and taking a rose-tinted view of a "dreadful" and "catastrophic" future.

-New Zealand First leader Winston Peters described today's Pre-Election Economic and Fiscal Update (Prefu) as a "wakeup call for New Zealanders".
+New Zealand First leader Winston Peters described today's Pre-Election Economic and Fiscal Update (Prefu) as a "wake-up call for New Zealanders".

 The Treasury's numbers show that although the initial economic hit of Covid-19 wasn't as bad as initial expectations, in the longer-term New Zealand's economy will be worse off.